 London is a vibrant city reuniting many cultures.
 It is the perfect environment for all manifestations of culture, customs and beliefs, as well as a home for some of the world’s oldest traditions.
 Festivals and music shows take place on a regular basis.
 Here are some of this year’s most important events.

-Wimbledon: Everyone has knowledge of the oldest and most presitgious tennis tournament in the world, which took place between the 20th of June and the 3rd of July this year (as this event always begins on a Monday found between June 20th and 26th).
+Wimbledon: Everyone has knowledge of the oldest and most prestigious tennis tournament in the world, which took place between the 20th of June and the 3rd of July this year (as this event always begins on a Monday found between June 20th and 26th).

 The London Triathlon: This is also the oldest event of this kind in the world and takes place annually.
 It is an opportunity for athletes to prove their skills and carry on a valuable tradition.
 The British are perfectly aware that sports are vital to culture and progress.

-New Year’s Eve Fireworks and New Year’s Day Parade: These events are of a great importance in creating a specific celebration atmosphere and bring citizens together every year.
+New Year’s Eve Fireworks and New Year’s Day Parade: These events are of great importance in creating a specific celebration atmosphere and bring citizens together every year.

 Chinese New Year Celebrations: As London is the place where cultures interfere, there are several events dedicated to this cultural exchange, such as the Chinese New Year celebrations.